 The coyote resembles a small German shepherd with the exception of a long snout and bushy, black-tipped tail.

 Coyotes are generally nocturnal.
-Observing a coyote by day does not mean that the coyote is sick or aggressive.
+However, observing a coyote by day does not mean that the coyote is sick or aggressive.
 If the coyote is scared away by your presence, it is exhibiting natural behavior and this should not be cause for concern.
 A coyote who does not run away when encountering humans has most likely become accustomed or habituated to people.
 This generally occurs when a coyote has been fed (in the form of handouts, pet food left outside, or unsecured garbage).
 This type of behavior could also be a symptom of rabies.
+Always keep your distance and leave the coyote alone!

+How likely are you to be attacked when encountering a coyote?
 Coyotes will occasionally attack small pets.
-Attacks on humans are rare but do occur as we've recently experienced here in Bergen County.
+Attacks on humans are rare but do occur as we’ve experienced in recent years here in Bergen County, New Jersey.
 Conflicts between coyotes and humans are most likely to develop as adults forage for food for their pups in the spring and summer.
 A coyote who has bitten a person will have to be specifically targeted and removed from the population.
 Most health departments will mandate testing for rabies, which requires that the offending coyote be killed.